WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Inside VPC

 - **YOU CAN PLACE LAMBDA INSIDE A VPC SUBNET**.
 The **subnet HAS TO BE PRIVATE though**.
 If you want to make sure that your lambda within VPC can access internet **place NAT gateway within your public subnet**.
-This is because lambdas have ENI assigned that never gets public IP.
+This is because **lambdas have ENI assigned that never gets public IP**.

+* since Lambdas needs ENI, you might hit **throttling when there are not enough ENIs for given lambda container**.
+The limit is **350 ENIs per region**.
+When that throttling happens you will se an `ec2` related throttling message.

 #### Monitoring